 Meet on the First Wednesday of Every Month (excluding July and August) at 7pm at the Library Meeting Room.
 Public is welcome.

 The Chester Senior Citizens: (603) 887-5034 for Community Center

 The Chester Senior Citizens have been meeting regularly for over 20 years years.
 Monthly Pot Luck Lunches, Bingo, Guest Speakers and Outings.
 General Activities and Newsletter: www.chesterseniors.org.
 Our newsletter is produced quarterly, and can be found in the lobby of the Town Offices, and at the Library, and on our website.
 It includes recipes, book reviews, local news highlights, humor, and more!
 The Website and online newsletter are updated regularly…check it out!

-Meet Monday, Wednesday, and Thursday, 10 AM to 4 PM, and Tuesdays 9 AM-4 PM at the Wason Pond Community Center, 603 Raymond Road.
+Chester Seniors please join us for Coffee Hour on Tuesdays at 9 AM at the Wason Pond Community Center, 603 Raymond Road.
 There is always a representative of the Chester Seniors there for new members to come and enjoy the Center!
-Mondays include Tai Chi in the AM, cribbage & other card games, and bingo in the afternoon.
-Tuesday AM is coffee hour, afternoons open for any activity.
-Wednesdays designated as Movie day, Thursdays, Whist and other games or activities.
-The Community Center has a reading library, and two computers with high speed cable internet access for the seniors use.
-Outing ideas and their annaul schedule can be accessed online at www.chesterseniors.org
+Canasta is held on Wednesdays.
+The Community Center has a reading library and a computer with high speed cable internet access for the seniors use.

 Secretary: Liz Casey

 Challenger Coordinator: Scott Harrington

 Delegate at Large 2: Cory Bergevine

 Please visit our website for all related information.